kkeri/fluent-hs-demo/README.md

 Some combinators are variadic, that is, they consume or produce an arbitrary number of terms.

-### Interpretation
+## Interpretation of programs

-Interpretation of source code is embedded into the language.
+Interpretation of source code is embedded into the core language.
-This makes Fluent a *homoiconic* language, where the syntax of the language is a data structure that can be manipulated by the language itself.
+This makes Fluent a *homoiconic* language: the syntax of the language is a data structure that can be manipulated by the language itself.
 This property facilitates metaprogramming, and makes it easier to write programs that communicate via data structures.

 To parse and execute source code given as a string `s`, one has to execute the following program.
-This program is a *kernel*, that is, a program scheme built into the interpreter.
+This program is a *kernel*, a program scheme built internally by the interpreter.
-It is necessary to have a kernel because the source code is a data stream, and the kernel is the only way to interpret it as a program.
+This kernel makes it possible to interpret source code directly without an external parser.

 ~~~
 pol nest tokens s
 ~~~

-`tokens` converts the string into a stream of tokens.
+The `tokens` combinator converts the string into a stream of tokens.
-`nest` looks for lists in the stream of tokens and calls `coll` for each list.
+`nest` looks for opening parentheses in the stream of tokens and inserts `coll` in the program for each one.
 `coll` collects items into a list, stopping at the closing perenthesis.
 For example, `coll a b c )` is translated to `cons a cons b cons c ()`, where `()` is the empty list.
-`nest` and `coll` interplay to parse nested lists.
+`nest` and `coll` parse nested lists in interplay.
-`pol` assigns polarities to terms, as described below.
+`pol` assigns polarity to terms, as described below.
 Without `pol`, the source code would be interpreted as a data stream and not as a program.

-## Program algebra

-Some axioms hold for Fluent programs independently of the set of combinators.

-|> is an associative binary operator that concatenates programs.
-The identity element of |> is the empty program, which is denoted by `()` in this section.
-Fail is a zero element for |>.

-## Execution of a program
+### Polarity of terms

 The first step of evaluation is to assign polarity to terms.
 Polarity controls evaluation, and enables the definition of an evaluation strategy